UniModal4Reasoning/AdaptiveDiffusion/README.md

 ## Acknowledgements
 We greatly acknowledge the authors of *Distrifuser*, *Torchsparse*, and *Diffusers* for their open-source codes.
-Visit the following links to access more contributions of them.
+Visit the following links to access their more contributions.

 - [Distrifuser](https://github.com/mit-han-lab/distrifuser)
 - [Torchsparse](https://github.com/mit-han-lab/torchsparse)